gordwilling/data-structures-and-algorithms/project-1/explanation_1.md

 ## Problem 1 - LRU Cache

-The LRU cache must provide get and set operations with O(1) time complexity and O(n) space complexity.
+The LRU cache provides get and set operations with O(1) time complexity and O(n) space complexity.

 Key-value pairs can be stored in a python Dictionary which meets these complexity requirements.
 Key values are also stored in a Queue, which provides O(1) time access to the first and last elements in the collection.
 When the